Avanti-Software/api-docs/docs/auth-client-credentials.md

 >Curious about how we authenticate using client credentials?
 Our API authentication follows the [Open ID Connect](https://openid.net/connect/) Protocol to authenticate requests using short-lived access tokens.

 ## Create the Client Credentials
-Avanti 10 must be applied before you can create Client Credentials.

 **Step 1:** Select **System Configuration** in the New Avanti Experience on ASSP.